More than 200 flights cancelled by United and Delta airlines on Christmas eve

 United and Delta airlines have cancelled more than 200 flights on Christmas eve, with United citing a “direct impact” on staff shortages because of the rise in Omicron cases and Delta saying it exhausted “all options and resources”.

-“The nationwide spike in Omicron cases this week has had a direct impact on our flight crews and the people who run our operation,” United said in a statement on Thursday, announcing the cancellation of 131 flights.
+“The nationwide spike in Omicron cases this week has had a direct impact on our flight crews and the people who run our operation,” United said in a statement on Thursday.

 “We’re sorry for the disruption and are working hard to rebook as many people as possible and get them on their way for the holidays.”